insight-creative/insight-creative-2018/blog/_posts/2021-1-13-change-can-lead-to-great-opportunities.md

 ---
 layout: blog
-title: "Change is Necessary and Good for Business"
+title: "Change can Lead to Great Opportunities"
 author: Niki Petit
 description: "COVID-19 has taught us innovation and adaptability lead to success."
 text-color: 'ffffff'